Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 this information allowing the information to be easily assimilated by the user.

 The second page will be a gallery of current products in stock with some pricing information.
 There will be a feature to filter through the products.
-A call to action link will be on each product card.
-This call to action will link the user to an order form lower down the page.
+A call-to-action link will be on each product card.
+This call-to-action will link the user to an order form lower down the page.

-The third page will provide contact information, the premise location and a contact form.
+The third page will provide contact information, the premise location, and a contact form.

 **Interaction Design**